rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 ```
 AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl:HR,
-       \memo This is a key object in the new physics based VRF model applicable for Fluid
+       \memo This is a key object in the new physics based VRF Heat Recovery (HR) model applicable for Fluid
-       \memo Temperature Control
-       \memo It describes the Variable Refrigerant Flow system excluding the performance of indoor units
+       \memo Temperature Control.
+It describes the VRF HR system excluding the performance of indoor units.
-       \memo Indoor units are modeled separately, see ZoneHVAC:TerminalUnit:VariableRefrigerantFlow
+       \memo Indoor units are modeled separately in the ZoneHVAC:TerminalUnit:VariableRefrigerantFlow object
        \min-fields 9
   A1 , \field Heat Pump Name
        \required-field